rcook/ibt/README.md

 * `run`: runs a command inside a Docker container
 * `script`: runs a script inside a Docker container
 * `shell`: runs an interactive shell inside a Docker container
 * `up`: creates Docker image for the project after optionally building base Docker image

+All commands have available to them the following environment variables:

+* `IBTALIASARGS`: additional arguments passed on the command line to aliases
+* `IBTPROJECTDIR`: the current project directory in the container
+* `IBTUSER` and `USER`: the user name

 ## `Ibtfile` settings